3menu/astrowind/src/pages/terms.md

 ## Availability and Limitation of Liability

 ### Third-Party Infrastructure (Cloudflare)
-Our Service relies on third-party infrastructure, specifically **Cloudflare**, to ensure security, speed, and availability globally.
+The Service relies on third-party infrastructure, specifically **Cloudflare**, to ensure security, speed, and availability globally.
 By using the Service, You acknowledge and agree that:

-1.  **No Guarantee of Uptime:** While we strive for high availability, we cannot guarantee 100% uptime.
+1.  **No Guarantee of Uptime:** While high availability is the goal, 100% uptime cannot be guaranteed.
-2.  **Force Majeure:** Disruptions caused by Cloudflare outages, global internet routing issues, or third-party server failures are considered "Force Majeure" events beyond Our control.
+2.  **Force Majeure:** Disruptions caused by Cloudflare outages, global internet routing issues, or third-party server failures are considered "Force Majeure" events beyond the control of FAR QR.
-3.  **Exclusion of Liability for Business Loss:** FAR QR shall **not be liable** for any loss of business, loss of revenue, loss of customers, or damage to reputation caused by the temporary unavailability of the Service (e.g., if your customers cannot scan a menu due to a server outage).
+3.  **Exclusion of Liability for Business Loss:** FAR QR shall **not be liable** for any loss of business, loss of revenue, loss of customers, or damage to reputation caused by the temporary unavailability of the Service (e.g., if customers cannot scan a menu due to a server outage).

 ### General Limitation
 To the maximum extent permitted by applicable law, in no event shall FAR QR be liable for any special, incidental, indirect, or consequential damages whatsoever (including, but not limited to, damages for loss of profits, loss of data or other information, for business interruption, for personal injury, loss of privacy arising out of or in any way related to the use of or inability to use the Service), even if FAR QR has been advised of the possibility of such damages.